thefranke/twt2toot/README.md

 # Caveats

 * Currently only posts images, as `mastodon.py` cannot post both videos and images in the same status.
-* Cannot detect deleted tweets and remove them
+* Cannot detect deleted tweets and remove them.
-* Only processes quote tweets, not pure retweets
+* Only processes quote tweets, not pure retweets.